THE HARBOUR SCHOOL SYDNEY

 Library Teachers Association

 Presentation topic: How librarians can support teachers and students in completing the Geographical Investigation.
+The presentation was by Louise Swanson.

 Location: online